-Notwithstanding Section 14.1, each Party or its assignee may assign this Agreement to the persons, entities or institutions providing financing or refinancing (“Lender”) for the development, design, construction or operation of (1) with respect to Customer, the Facility and Customer Interconnection Facilities; and (2) with respect to FPL, the Transmission System and FPL Interconnection Facilities; provided that if either Party provides notice of a Breach or a Default hereunder to the other Party, the other Party shall provide a opportunity for such Lenders to cure any Breach or Default under this Agreement.
+Notwithstanding any other provision of this Agreement, each Party or its assignee may assign this Agreement without the other Party’s consent to a Lender for the development, design, construction or operation of (1) with respect to Customer, the Facility or the Customer Interconnection Facilities or the FPL Interconnection Facilities; and (2) with respect to FPL, the FPL Transmission System; provided that if either Party provides notice of a Breach or a Default hereunder to the other Party, the other Party shall provide a opportunity for such Lender to cure any Breach or Default under this Agreement.
+A Lender need not satisfy FPL’s creditworthiness requirements.
 FPL shall, if requested by such Lenders, execute its standard documents and certificates as may be requested with respect to the assignment and status of this Agreement, provided that such documents do not change the rights of FPL under this Agreement except with respect to providing notice and reasonable opportunity to cure.
-In the event of any foreclosure by such Lenders, the purchasers at such foreclosure or any subsequent purchaser, shall upon request, be entitled to the rights and benefits of (and be bound by) this Agreement so long as it is an entity entitled to interconnect with the Transmission System and has otherwise obtained any required approvals from a Governmental Authority having jurisdiction over the transfer of such Facilities and this Agreement.
+In the event of any foreclosure by such Lenders, the purchasers at such foreclosure or any subsequent purchaser, shall upon request, be entitled to the rights and benefits of (and be bound by) this Agreement so long as it is an entity entitled to interconnect with the FPL Transmission System and has otherwise obtained any required approvals from a Governmental Authority having jurisdiction over the transfer of such Facilities and this Agreement.

-Customer must provide FPL with written notice of any such assignment at least thirty (30) days prior to the effective date of such assignment.
+A Party that plans to assign this Agreement to a Lender shall provide the other Party with written notice of any such assignment at least thirty (30) days prior to the effective date of such assignment.

 14.7 Creation of Security and Assumption by Lender

-Notwithstanding Section 14.1, FPL agrees, if requested by Customer, to enter into an agreement (in a form reasonably acceptable to FPL) with any Lender, pursuant to which FPL will acknowledge the creation of security over Customer’s rights under this Agreement and agrees that, upon Breach of this Agreement or any loan documents by Customer or the insolvency of Customer, any Lender shall: (1) have the right within a reasonable period of time as specified therein to cure any breach of this Agreement complained of, provided the Lender agrees to perform Customer's obligations under the Agreement during the cure period; and (2) have the right, upon payment of all outstanding amounts due and payable to FPL, to assume all the rights and obligations of Customer under this Agreement.
-Customer must provide FPL with written notice of any such assignment at least thirty (30) days prior to the effective date of such assignment.
+FPL agrees, if requested by Customer, to enter into an agreement (in a form reasonably acceptable to FPL) with any Lender, pursuant to which FPL will acknowledge the Lender’s security interest in and over Customer’s rights under this Agreement and agrees that, upon Breach of this Agreement or any loan documents by Customer or the insolvency of Customer, any Lender shall: (1) have the right within a reasonable period of time as specified therein to cure any breach of this Agreement complained of, provided the Lender agrees to perform Customer's obligations under the Agreement during the cure period; and (2) have the right, upon payment of all outstanding amounts due and payable to FPL, to assume all the rights and obligations of Customer under this Agreement.

-Customer must provide FPL with written notice of any request to enter into an agreement under this Section 14.7 at least sixty (60) days prior to the proposed date of such an agreement.
-Furthermore, Customer and Lender must provide FPL with written notice of any assumption by Lender of the rights and obligations of Customer under this Section 14.7 at least thirty (30) days prior to the effective date of such assumption.

 ARTICLE 15.
 INSURANCE

 15.1 General

-Each Party shall, at its own expense, maintain in force throughout the period of this Agreement and until released by other Party the insurance coverage set forth in Sections 15.2 through 15.6, with insurers authorized to do business in Florida.
+Each Party shall, at its own expense, maintain in force commencing with the Notice to Proceed and continuing throughout the term of this Agreement the insurance coverage set forth in Sections 15.2 through 15.6, with insurers authorized to do business in Florida.

 15.2 Employer's Liability and Worker's Compensation